r888800009/telecat/README.md

 ```

 Maybe you want to set the shell bot only you can use the config.
+Send `/register` to telegram bot.
+Then confirm username in console.
+Type `y` to confirm setting

 ## Start With Simple C Program
 create a c file `simple.c`.